sdvickers98/picoCTF-2019-Walkthrough/general_skills/#16 - mus1c.md

     print()
 ```

+`output.txt` is just a text file that I copy and pasted the numbers from the output into.
 Put this in the normal picoCTF flag format and you've got the flag.

 <details>
   <summary>Flag:</summary>